Campus Links

 • Trusted Learning Environment Seal Program - The CoSN Trusted Learning Environment (TLE) Seal program is the nation’s only data privacy framework for school systems, focused on building a culture of trust and transparency.
 The TLE Seal was developed by CoSN in collaboration with a diverse group of 28 school system leaders nationwide and with support from AASA, The School Superintendents Association, the Association of School Business Officials International (ASBO) and ASCD.
 School systems that meet the program requirements will earn the TLE Seal, signifying their commitment to student data privacy to their community.
 TLE Seal recipients also commit to continuous examination and demonstrable future advancement of their privacy practices.

-On May 12, 2022, CoSN awarded the Trusted Learning Environment (TLE) Seal to Goose Creek Consolidated Independent School District (GCCISD).
+CoSN has awarded the Trusted Learning Environment (TLE) Seal to Goose Creek Consolidated Independent School District (GCCISD) in 2022 and 2024.
 The TLE Seal is a prestigious national distinction that school districts earn for demonstrating a commitment to protecting student data through modern, rigorous policies and practices.

 • Texas Cybersecurity Framework - The Texas Cybersecurity Framework is a self-assessment to determine cybersecurity risks.
 While local governments and K-12 organizations are not required to submit a Cybersecurity Plan to the State, using the framework helps to align security goals and practices with other government entities and institutions of Higher Education across the State of Texas.